-Dr Craig Rubinstein will generally recommend you spend 1-2 nights in hospital, allowing you to rest and recover while having access to medical professionals and your surgeon as needed.
+Dr Craig Rubinstein will generally recommend you spend 1-2 nights in a hospital, allowing you to rest and recover while having access to medical professionals and your surgeon as needed.

-Breast Lift with Implants Scarring
+Scarring from a Breast Lift with Implants Surgery

 All surgery leaves scars, including plastic surgery procedures like breast lift with implants.
 However experienced surgeons like Dr Rubinstein are extremely careful about scar placement and minimisation, with surgical scars generally fading over time.